flopp/aoc2017/README.md

-# aoc2017
+# flopp/aoc2017

-My solutions for 'Advent of Code' 2017
+My solutions for the awesome [Advent Of Code 2017](http://adventofcode.com/2017) - an advent calendar for programmers.